Eczbek/xieite/docs/system/StandardStreamsController/setInputEcho.md

 &nbsp;

 ## Description
 Enables or disables the echo.
 When echoing is disabled, pressed keys will not be visibly reflected in the terminal.
-Disabled by default
+Disabled by default.

 &nbsp;

-## Synopsis
+## Synopses
+#### 1)
 ```cpp
 void setInputEcho(bool value) noexcept;
 ```
-#### Function parameters
-- `value` - A `bool`, determining whether to enable or disable echoing.